Wills, Living Wills and Advanced Decisions

 You may unlock this video for FREE.
 Enter your email address for instant access AND to receive ongoing updates and special discounts related to this topic.

-A will is a legal document that sets forth the wishes regarding the distribution of property, belongings, and the care of any children under the age of 18.
-To ensure that these very particular wishes are carried out, the will is set forth in writing and signed by the individual and their chosen witnesses.
-If a will is not made in this way then it is not guaranteed, and there is a chance that the contents of the will can be legally challenged.
+A will is a legal document that outlines an individual's wishes regarding the distribution of property, belongings, and the care of any children under the age of 18.
+To ensure these specific wishes are honoured, the will must be put in writing and signed by the individual and their chosen witnesses.